Quality QRQuality QR

 Can I create a QR code for free?

 Yes.
-Quality QR offers free static QR codes with no account required, plus a free tier with 1 dynamic QR code including full analytics.
+Quality QR offers free static QR codes with no account required, plus a free tier with 1 dynamic QR code including scan analytics.
 Many basic QR code generators offer free static code creation.

 What is the difference between static and dynamic QR codes?